top of page

 Previously lasers successfully removed tattoos but left an ugly scarred area in its place.
 Today our laser can specifically target the pigment in the ink; successfully break it down, and not affect the surrounding tissue.

-When it comes to laser tattoo removal, the Q-Switched Nd:YAG laser targets ink pigment and breaks it up into smaller particles through powerful bursts of energy.
+The Q-Switched Nd:YAG laser works by targeting specific pigment in the skin, which TARGETS the damaged skin cells in the treatment area.When it comes to laser tattoo removal, the Q-Switched Nd:YAG laser targets ink pigment and breaks it up into smaller particles through powerful bursts of energy.
 The ink is then absorbed into the bloodstream and eventually expelled from the body.

 The Q-Switched Nd:YAG laser utilizes two energy frequencies; 1064 nanometers, to target deeper skin layers, and 532 nanometers, to address hyperpigmentation and more superficial layers.

-"How does Tattoo removal work?"
+"How does Laser Tattoo Removal work?"

-Laser tattoo removal is simple, safe, and produces fantastic results.
+Laser Tattoo Removal is simple, safe, and produces fantastic results.
 The advanced technology works by allowing the light produced by the laser to pass through the skin and break up the tattoo ink into tiny particles.
 The body then disposes of these fragments via its immune system.
 It usually takes several treatment sessions to fully remove or just a couple to fade a tattoo in preparation for a cover-up, with regular intervals between sessions.

-"What happens after each treatment session?"
+"What happens after each Laser Tattoo Removal Treatment session?"

 Sometimes yes, but not everything can be covered well.
 If you only want to fade a tattoo ready for a new tattoo cover-up, you may need just 2-3 sessions over say 2-3 months, depending on what you want to cover it with.
 A new light-colored tattoo will need more of the old tattoo removed than if you plan a new dark tattoo to cover the old one.
 Some tattoos require a little help from the laser in preparation for cover-up, with a far superior result.
-A cover-up tattoo should always look good in its
+A cover-up tattoo should always look good in its own right.
+Beware of promises to “cover it with black”.
+You may end up with a worse tattoo than the original.
+Even the best cover-ups are rarely 100% effective.
+If the original tattoo was very dark and strong it may seep back through in time.

-"How many treatments will I need?"
+"How many Laser Tattoo Removal Treatments will I need?"

 Skin color change: Laser treatment affects the natural pigment molecules (called melanin) in the skin and can sometimes cause a lightening effect (hypopigmentation) on the area of skin treated.
 This is rarely permanent.
 More common is a slight temporary darkening of the skin following treatment.
 Again this is usually temporary but rarely either effect can be permanent.